 Hiring the right people to fill open positions is an important part of HR, but it's just a part - one piece of a very important and complex puzzle.
 The rest of HR management involves developing systems so that a company can more easily manage employees and help them grow.
 You've heard it said that a company can only be as successful as its employees.
 For that reason, a smooth and efficient HR system is a critical part of a business's overall plan for growth.

-Naturally, we get a lot of questions about outsourcing HR Management:
+Naturally, we get a lot of questions about outsourcing HR Advisory Services:

 What are the benefits of outsourcing my HR?
 Will I be able to maintain control of my employees?
 How will I know if outsourcing HR is the right fit for my company?
 What's the difference between different HR companies?
-What exactly is HR Managed Services?
-Get the answers to these questions and more in our HR Managed Services FAQ section.
+What exactly is HR Advisory Services?
+Get the answers to these questions and more in our HR Advisory Services FAQ section.

 The goal of this page is to provide you with answers and quality information to be able to make the best decision for your company.

-Note: Strategically placed throughout this page, you'll also find HR quick links Green link icon-1 to additional TPC resources related to each of the 12 critical areas of HR management.
+Note: Strategically placed throughout this page, you'll also find HR quick links Green link icon-1 to additional TPC resources related to each of the 12 critical areas of HR advisory support.

-Each of these areas is important to a healthy HR department, but are also areas that a quality HR Managed Services Provider will offer.
+Each of these areas is important to a healthy HR department, but are also areas that a quality HR Advisory Services Provider will offer.

 You can click on any link below to jump to that category, or simply keep scrolling to see them all.
 You can also download our free resource guide, Proactively Managing Your HR, to your desktop for your own copy.